lindbrook/packageRank/README.md

 Here, we see that seven different versions of the package were downloaded in a sequential bloc.
-A little digging show that these seven versions actually represent *all* prior versions of ‘cholera’:
+A little digging show that these seven versions represent *all* prior versions of ‘cholera’:

 ``` r
 packageHistory(package = "cholera")